 Born in Los Angeles, California, Grammy-nominated artist Alexandra Silber grew up outside Detroit, Michigan.

-Alexandra made her American acting debut in a revival of her portrayal of Julie Jordan for Reprise Theatre Company in Los Angeles, and garnered an Ovation-nomination.
+Alexandra made her American acting debut in a revival of her portrayal of Julie Jordan for Reprise Theater Company in Los Angeles, and garnered an Ovation-nomination.

-Alexandra is also an avid blogger, writer, and teacher, and when she is not working, enjoys quoting the film "What About Bob?," and 'fan-girling' over Angela Lansbury -- but not necessarily in that order.
+Alexandra is also an avid blogger and educator, and when she is not working, enjoys quoting the film "What About Bob?," and 'fan-girling' over Angela Lansbury -- but not necessarily in that order.
 She also has a fondness for crime drama, watermelon, and red shoes.
 She lives in New York with her famous cat, Tatiana.

 In the Spring of 2018 she will be playing Dina in Leonard Bernstein's Trouble in Tahiti, opposite Shuler Hensley at Symphony Space and Tanglewood.